Privacy Policy

 Complaints

-In addition, you have the right to complain to the Information Commissioner’s Office (https://ico.org.uk/) about our data processing activities in relation to your personal information if you think they infringe applicable data protection laws (ICO helpline on 0303 123 1113).Cookies Policy
+Whilst we would appreciate the chance to deal with your concerns before you contact the regulator, you also have the right to complain to the Information Commissioner’s Office about our data processing activities in relation to your personal information if you think they infringe applicable data protection laws (ICO helpline on 0303 123 1113 or https://ico.org.uk/make-a-complaint/).
+However, in most cases, if someone complains to the ICO about the way an organisation has handled their personal information, the ICO will ask them to raise the complaint with the organisation first.

 What are cookies?